Munin has a master-nodes architecture.

 On the fly the values are checked against limits (that you may set) and the Munin-Master will croak, if values go above or below the given thresholds.

 Here we also generate the graphs, as this is a heavy task that needs some resources.
-Recent versions of Munin use cgi-graphing to generate graphs only when the user want’s to see them.
+Recent versions of Munin use cgi-graphing to generate graphs only when the user wants to see them.

 The node is a small agent running on each monitored host.
 We can have agent-less monitoring but this is a special case that will be addressed later.
 On machines without native support for Perl scripting you can use munin-c, which is a C rewrite of munin node components.
 (Look for the details in the munin-c chapter.)